 If you frequently wake up stressed from restlessness or negative dreams, it would be good to seek counseling, which could help you take care of this issue.
 Do what is needed to maximize your brain’s well-being.
 Be kind to yourself and your friend, the brain.

-EXERCISE: In your Self-Knowledge Notebook, answer these questions:
+EXERCISE: In your Self-Knowledge Workbook Notes, answer these questions:

 1. How many hours of sleep on average do you get on school nights?
 If the answer is less than seven, think about what’s keeping you from getting more sleep.

 2. Are you in the habit of getting involved with your phone just before bedtime?
 Studies show that this practice can postpone deep sleep, or even eliminate a person’s ability to sleep deeply.